jonrad/profilerate/README.md

 ## Features

-* Copy your startup scripts (dotfiles) with you when you log into remote systems
+* Copy your startup scripts and anything else in your `$PROFILERATE_DIR` directory with you when you log into remote systems
 * Does not impact any of the remote rc files (does not impact other people on the system, even if they share the same user)
 * Supports `ssh`, `kubectl exec`, `docker run` and `docker exec`
 * Uses most modern shell with fallbacks: `zsh`, then `bash`, then `sh`